Yarden-zamir/vps-manager/README.md

 - ✅ Define CPU/memory limits
 - ✅ Use commit SHA for image tags

-## 🔒 Security
+## 🔒 Security Approach

-- SSH key authentication only (passwords disabled)
-- Basic firewall rules (SSH + web ports)
-- Each service runs as isolated Docker container
+**This setup prioritizes convenience over maximum security** - perfect for hobby projects!

+- Password & root login enabled (for easy access)
+- SSH keys supported (but not required)
+- Basic security through Docker isolation
-- Traefik handles HTTPS enforcement
+- HTTPS automatically configured via Traefik
+- Can be hardened later if needed

+See [Security Considerations](docs/security-considerations.md) for details and hardening options.

 ## 🛠️ Common Commands